-Philosophy Camp is another name for the course Philosophy 4326 — Lives Worth Living: Questions of Self, Vocation, and Community (6 cr).
+Philosophy Camp is another name for the course Philosophy 4326 — Lives Worth Living: Questions of Self, Vocation, and Community (4 cr).
 The course meets University of Minnesota theme requirements for Citizenship/Public Ethics and Other Humanities Core.
-Philosophy Camp is a month-long, off-campus, residential offering held during May Session through the first week of Summer Session at Shalom Hill Farm, a retreat facility near the city of Windom in rural southwest Minnesota.
+Philosophy Camp is an off-campus, residential offering held for three weeks during May Session at Shalom Hill Farm, a retreat facility near the city of Windom in rural southwest Minnesota.

 Philosophy camp students and instructors discover fresh possibilities for what makes life worth living through learning by doing.
 We engage in processes of:

 Philosophy Camp brings students and instructors together to create a community on the peaceful, wide-open prairies.
 We practice eating healthy foods and living simply and thoughtfully while we are together.
 We work to create and maintain a living-learning community with rich, nourishing social spaces that give us the freedom to grow.
 We think about how we want to grow and about how we help others grow.
 We explore concepts and topics related to self, vocation, community, education, and social change in group learning circles.

 "When you get used to doing these circles and you listen to what people have to say about hope or… other things, I suppose, that really affects how you live your life, then you come to realize that you can live a much more robust life by taking into consideration, deeply, what other people have to say and how they feel and working with them can pretty much make your life a whole lot more worth living.
 So, it's fun to live by yourself and just do what you want to do all the time and study or do whatever, but living with people and working with them and building a community like one that we've had here, that's something I'd like to take with me.
 And, yeah, it is a model and it's a damn good one too: this has been, it's been probably the best 18 days of my life, I suppose, in a row, consecutively."